 Tallinn University has, therefore, joined the Green Academic Footprint initiative of the Network of Universities from the Capitals of Europe to participate in making the principles of sustainable development a part of everyday life.
 We work closely with opinion leaders, policy makers, communities, businesses and other universities to share green practices to reduce our ecological footprint.

-In 2012, we organized a competition for a green label, with which we recognise environmentally conscious activities at Tallinn University.
+In 2012, we organised a competition for a green label, with which we recognise environmentally conscious activities at Tallinn University.
 The author of the green label (pictured) is Ado Tuuga.

 Ten green recommendations for university members: